kailaisun/Cchead/README.md

 # Cchead

-Code for paper: Toward Pedestrian Head Tracking: A Benchmark Dataset and an Information Fusion Network
+Code and Dataset for paper: Toward Pedestrian Head Tracking: A Benchmark Dataset and an Information Fusion Network

+## Before the begin
+Cchead is an open dataset that is contributed by researchers and engineers from various colleges and companies.
+We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+We wish that the dataset and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.

 ## Dataset Download
 Dataset Download: will be open soon.
 We have submitted our Cchead dataset to Journal, and Cchead will be free downloaded after review.
 We will also release our trained Fairmot-mifn weights.